yannvon/cascadeth/data/Cascadeth.md

 - Remove stale block protection
 - Remove block limit from single peer
-- Remove restriction to only import if parent already present ?
+- Remove restriction to only import if parent already present -> No, but completely drop block if parent not present !
+- Allow import of newer blocks (above current, local head) -> this fails most tests (mine included) but allows non-mining nodes to import blocks as well !

 ##### go-ethereum problems discovered